Merkur widget API

 import { eventEmitterPlugin } from '@merkur/plugin-event-emitter';

-import View from './component/View';
+import View from './views/View';

 // base merkur widget structure

-// properties and methods which adding componentplugin
+// properties and methods which are added by componentPlugin

 assets: [